 This Kale Brussels Sprout salad was recommended by a friend who absolutely loves it.
-I used walnuts in this recipe but you could also use almonds.
+I use walnuts in this recipe but you could also use almonds.
+Walnuts are wonderful for brain health and offer wonderful health supportive vitamins and minerals.

 You can use any nuts or seeds you wish!
-Nuts and seeds are such powerhouses and each has a different structure providing different nutrients, so feel free to mix it up!
+Nuts and seeds are such powerhouses and each have a different structure providing different nutrients, so feel free to mix it up!

-For the walnuts, heat up your skillet to medium-low heat.
-Add the walnuts, or another nut of your choice, and toast in a dry pan for about 2 minutes.
-Toasted walnuts add another depth to the flavor to this salad.
+For the walnuts, heat up your skillet to medium low heat.
+Add the walnuts, or other nut of your choice, and toast in a dry pan for about 2 minutes.
+Toasted walnuts adds another depth to the flavor to this salad.

 If you want, you can heat this the salad, too, if you like your kale cooked.
 Some people are sensitive to the oxalic acid in leafy greens like kale, Swiss chard or spinach and cooking them reduces this.
 Read more about the benefits of greens in my article series: Get Your Leafy Greens On Part 1 and Part 2.

-You can also massage the Brussels sprouts and kale in a little bit of sea salt and lemon juice, which breaks down its fibers and makes it easier to digest.
+You can also massage the brussel sprouts and kale in a little bit of sea salt and lemon juice, which breaks down its fibers and makes it easier to digest.

 If you do decide to heat your greens, add a little veggie broth or water to a skillet and saute your kale brussel sprout salad mix for a few minutes, until soft.